*Flu shots available while supplies last. See pharmacist for details. Age restrictions apply in some states.

-There are several products available to treat flu symptoms.
-Prescription medications can help lessen fever and flu symptoms, shorten the length of flu illness, and reduce the risk of complications.
+There are prescription medications available that can lessen fever and flu symptoms, shorten the length of flu illness, and reduce the risk of complications.
 It is best if they are taken within 2 days of the start of flu symptoms.

 OTC medications like acetaminophen and ibuprofen can be used to treat fever, headache, body aches, and sore throat.

 When you are sick, you should stay at home, wash your hands often and avoid contact with other people to minimize the chance of infecting others.
-You may return to work, school, etc. once you have been without a fever for 24 hours (without the use of fever reducing medications).
+You may return to work, school, shopping, etc. once you have been without a fever for 24 hours (without the use of fever reducing medications).

 CDC recommends that certain age groups are protected from other potentially harmful diseases.